 We have a huge donation of labor to replace the roof that just came in last week.
 This is so huge.
 We also have dozens of skilled people that have already volunteered to spend their time helping with repairs and paint.
 We have farmer friends with steam cleaners and lifts.
 We have people experienced in fundraising.
 This building is pretty basic.
 It doesn't have insulation.
 The walls are made of wood with wooden doors all around the outside.
 There's no question we would be able to have the building open by this summer.
 However, the Commissioners won’t even discuss our offers.

-MARKETING: It's been said there's been low usage numbers at Oakdale.
+Why was the building closed in 2012?
+It's been said there have been low usage numbers at Oakdale.
 It's our firm belief that once the full-time naturalist retired, Oakdale was out of sight and out of mind.
 Very little money has been spent there other than maybe for studies and there's been extremely little marketing.
 The Board said it's just too far away but we clocked it and it's a bit under 3 miles south of town.
 It's just a tad past the airport.
 Signage has been a big problem and the Park District has never addressed it.
 If you look at back issues of the Park magazine, little space was ever been given describing Oakdale.
 The Tabernacle has been closed since 2012 and animals were allowed to move in.
 This doesn't have to be.

-THE OSLAD GRANT: The Park District was recently awarded a $400,000 Open Space and Land Acquisition and Development Grant.
-The application spelled out what the Park District is planning to do with this grant that will be matched by them.
-In the application they specified a new mid size shelter with new bathrooms to be built near the location of the old Lodge, some new play equipment, trail signage, a bridge replacement, picnic tables and grills.
+THE OSLAD GRANT: The Park District was recently awarded a $400,000 OSLAD (Open Space and Land Acquisition and Development Grant).
+The application spells out what the Park District is planning to do with this grant that will be matched for a total of $800,000.
+The application specifies a new mid size shelter with new bathrooms to be built near the location of the old Lodge, some new play equipment, trail signage, a bridge replacement, picnic tables and grills.
 The Tabernacle would benefit from all of these additions and would not be in the way.

 THE FUTURE: It was recently brought to our attention that when the new library was built, there was great discussion about if meeting rooms were going to be necessary.
 What a mistake it would have been to not include them.
 Things change over time.